tensorlakeai/paper-outline/README.md

-# Paper Outline - TensorLake Application
+# arxiv Paper Outline and Summarization API

 A TensorLake application that processes research papers (PDFs) using Google's Gemini AI to create structured outlines and detailed section expansions, storing the results in PostgreSQL.